neerapatadia/BIOF_501A_Term_Project/README.md

 **Running Instructions**
+Please note that this program was intended to be run on a MacOSX/Unix environment.

 To run the program, you will be required to instatiate a conda environment, install snakemake, and will need to have the required rependencies installed.
 To set up a conda environment, run the following command in the commandprompt/terminal: